datalad-handbook/book/docs/contributing.rst

-Therefore, you need to create this directory, and also -- for consistency in the Git logs as well -- a separate, mock Git identity (we chose `Elena Piscopia <https://en.wikipedia.org/wiki/Elena_Cornaro_Piscopia>`_, the first woman to receive a PhD -- don't worry, this does not mess with your own Git identity):
+Therefore, you need to create this directory, and also -- for consistency in the Git logs as well -- a separate, mock Git identity (we chose `Elena Piscopia <https://en.wikipedia.org/wiki/Elena_Cornaro_Piscopia>`_, the first woman to receive a PhD -- do not worry, this does not mess with your own Git identity):

 .. code-block:: bash